Melbourne–Voyager collision: Analysis

-The equipment failure, inadequate training, and miscalculated sea room theories were disproven by the two Royal Commissions, leaving the suggestion that either a communication error aboard one of the ships caused Voyager to manoeuvre in an undesired manner, or the officers aboard Voyager were incorrectly aware of their vessel's position in relation to the much larger aircraft carrier.
+The equipment failure, inadequate training, and miscalculated sea room theories were disproven by the two Royal Commissions, leaving the suggestion that either a communication error aboard one of the ships caused Voyager to manoeuvre in an undesired manner, or the officers aboard Voyager were unaware of their vessel's position in relation to the much larger aircraft carrier.

 Naval historian and ex-RAN officer Tom Frame, who studied the collision for his doctoral thesis, believes that the main cause of the collision was an error in communications: specifically that the instruction to turn to 020° and then assume the plane guard station was garbled on receipt by Voyager.
 The signal was "Foxtrot Corpen 020 22", meaning that Melbourne was about to commence flying operations on a heading of 020°, at a speed of 22 kn, and that Voyager was to assume the plane guard station.
 While the first Royal Commission considered the likelihood that the code phrase "foxtrot corpen" was reversed to become "corpen foxtrot" (an order to turn onto the given course), Frame states that it was more likely that the numbers given for the course were misheard or confused with other numbers in the signal as a turn to the south-west (various possibilities offered by Frame would have indicated a turn to the south-west instead of the north-east, with an incorrect heading between 200° and 220°, or of 270°), or that this happened in conjunction with the code phrase error.
 Former RAN Commodore David Ferry disagrees with Frame's conclusions, claiming that the coincidence of two errors in the same signal was unlikely, and that either error would be sufficient cause for Stevens or the other officers to query the signal.
+The most recent investigation into the collision sides with Ferry and sets out all of the signals sent by Melbourne to Voyager given in evidence at the first enquiry.
+This clearly demonstrated there was no signal error; Voyager's signalman himself stated that he had no doubt the final signal he received and passed to Voyager' officer of the watch was foxtrot corpen 020.

+The idea that those aboard Voyager incorrectly assessed their position in relation to the carrier was suggested by Robertson during the first commission: he suggested that Stevens and the others aboard the destroyer may have believed that they were on Melbourne's port bow.
+However, in his notes written at the commission, Captain Robertson stated there were no witnesses on either ship claiming to see Voyager on Melbourne's port bow before the collision.
+The latest study of the collision sets out the evidence given by both ship's crews in relation to the port bow theory; no witness saw Voyager on Melbourne's port bow."